pysplash/jupy-smores/README.md

 # jupy-smores

-**jupy-smores** is a mashup of thoughts from a Pythonista learning Julia.
+**jupy-smores** is a mashup of thoughts from a Pythonista learning more about Julia.